NaakkaDev/wagtail-simple-gallery/README.md

 # Wagtail Simple Gallery
 Is an extension for Torchbox's [Wagtail CMS](https://github.com/torchbox/wagtail) for creating a simple image gallery either by creating a page using the template or templatetag.

-Current version should work with Wagtail version >= 1.5.3 and Python 2.7, 3.4 and 3.5.
+Current version works with Wagtail version >= 1.6.3 and Python 2.7, 3.4 and 3.5.

 ## Getting started